 That’s a 13% increase every week, just by using eco-friendly packaging!

 Incorporating sustainable packaging is a no-brainer in today’s time when attention to climate change is imperative and customers are increasingly conscious about the companies they support through their purchases.
 The 2021 Nielsen Global Corporate Sustainability Report confirms that sustainability connects retailers and brands with conscientious consumers.
-Millennials want transparency on your carbon emissions.
+Millennials want transparency on their carbon emissions.
 They want to be in the know-how on whether your product is fair trade or not.
 And they are quick to do their part by “cancelling” companies by going as far as shaming those lagging behind in their sustainability efforts on social media.

 So in light of the hyper-awareness culture, the profitability of going sustainable is no secret.
 But how can your brand really stand out in a sea of sameness where sustainable packaging is a part of almost every company’s brand strategy?